essandess/adblock2privoxy/adblock2privoxy/INSTALL.rst

 From sources
 ------------
-You can install adblock2privoxy from sources if there is no binary package for your system.
+You can build and run adblock2privoxy from sources if there is no binary package for your system.

 1. Ensure you have Haskell compiler and Cabal